Come ride in the sunshine this winter!

 One of our goals is to support the Tucson community, which means working directly with the folks who source local and regional ingredients.
 You can count on clean, healthy and exquisite food on any of our Tucson camps.
 This takes a little more time and effort on our end, but it’s worth it when you’re enjoying a superb meal after a superb ride in the desert.
 We prepare food specifically for endurance athletes, which means we focus on healthy, lean proteins, lots of leafy greens and root veggies, and plenty of flavorful side dishes.
 Our chefs make dishes from around the world that they’ve been inspired by, so each meal is diverse, interesting, and, above all else, delicious.
 We eat family-style, together at one big table.
 We’ve always enjoyed our meals this way and it’s had a profound impact on our camps.
 You can count on us to take care of breakfast, lunch, and dinner, and we accommodate all dietary preferences and restrictions.

-Tucson is a cyclists mecca especially in the heart of winter in North America.
+Tucson is a cyclist mecca especially in the heart of winter in North America.
 The Tucson valley is surrounded by the Santa Catalina, Tucson, Rincon, Tortolita, and Santa Rita mountain ranges which offer some great terrain for cycling.
 The Cycling House is situated in the NorthEast corner of Tucson at the foot of the Santa Catalina and Rincon mountains.
 Mount Lemmon is the most famous ride in Tucson, and the route up the mountain is right out our back door.
 Mount Lemmon climbs over 5,000′ in 20 miles taking you from the Sonoran Desert into the Ponderosa Pine forests at over 8,000′ in elevation.
 The views while cycling up Mount Lemmon are fantastic and well worth the effort!
 The descent down Mount Lemmon is spectacular and offers a great opportunity to practice your descending skills.
 Our itinerary will take us into Saguaro National Park, which boasts one of the highest concentrations of Saguaro cactuses in the world.
 After a challenging day up Mount Lemmon, we explore the West side of Tucson and cap it off with an excellent lunch at Seis Kitchen.
-On our last day of cycling we have a few rides to draw from including; Parker Canyon Lake, Kitt Peak, or a more local route in Tucson.
+On our last day of cycling, we head south to Sonoita and ride to Parker Canyon Lake along the grasslands of the San Rafael Valley.
 The riding here is something to be experienced.